 Glen would call farmers to see if Karen could visit.
 “It seemed to work best with the Goodwrights.”

-Karen used to milk for Syd and Jenny Goodwright on the home farm, now owned by their son Tom Goodwright.
-These days Karen milks for Syd and Jenny’s daughter Becky Payne and her husband Mike on their farm not far away.
+Karen used to milk for Syd and Jenny Goodwright.
+These days their son Tom farms the home farm and Karen milks for their daughter Becky Payne and her husband Mike on their farm not far away.
 Another sister Hannah farms close by too with her husband Trevor Turner.
 All of them are donors to the IHC Calf & Rural Scheme and know Karen well.